-Leverage The global exposure of the Sub-Fund will be calculated by using the Absolute Value-at-Risk.
-The level of the monthly Value-at-Risk determined on the basis of a 99% confidence interval for the Sub-Fund shall not exceed 20 % of its total net asset value The Sub-Fund's expected level of leverage, under normal market conditions, will be determined as the sum of notionals of the financial derivative instruments used.
-The leverage shall not exceed 250% of the Net Asset Value of the Sub-Fund but higher levels are possible under certain circumstances, Use of Derivatives including, but not limited to, high levels of market volatility The Sub-Fund may use derivatives such as futures, opt swaps, CFDs, CDSs (Credit Default Swaps) and or derivatives both for hedging and investment purposes their use need not be limited to hedging the Sub-Fu assets; they may be used for efficient portfolio manager and/or to generate gains, all within the limits of the generate restrictions for the Company, and further to Sub-Fund-specific restrictions.
-The Investment Manager will have the possibility to hedge currency risk using forward foreign exchange transact within the limits of the generate of the sub-Fund-specific restrictions.
-Exposure to total return swaps and securities lending within the limits prescribed by the 2010 Law.
-The Sub-Fund may enter into total return swaps and securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
+Under exceptionally unfavourable market conditions and if justified in the interest of the investors, the Sub-Fund may temporarily invest up to 100% of its net assets in cash and deposits at sight (such as cash held in current accounts).
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities Global Exposure Determination Methodology Commitment approach Use of Derivatives The Sub-Fund may, on an ancillary basis, use derivatives such as futures, options, swaps, CFDs, CDSs (Credit Default Swaps) and other derivatives both for hedging and investment purposes, i.e. their use need not be limited to hedging the Sub-Fund's assets; they may be used for efficient portfolio management and/or to generate gains, all within the limits of the general investment restrictions for the Company, and further to the Sub-Fund-specific restrictions.
+The Investment Manager will have the possibility to hedge the currency risk using forward foreign exchange transactions within the limits prescribed by the 2010 Law.
+Exposure to total return swaps and securities lending The Sub-Fund may enter into total return swaps and securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
 The expected level of exposure that can be subject to total return swaps amounts to 50% of the net assets.
 A maximum of 100% of the net assets of the Sub-Fund will be subject to total return swaps.
-The expected level of exposure that can be subject securities lending transactions amounts to 50% of the net assets.
+The expected level of exposure that can be subject to securities lending transactions amounts to 50% of the net assets.
 A maximum of 75% of the net assets of the Sub-Fund will be subject to securities lending transactions.
 Reference currency Swedish Krona (SEK).

 Classes of shares

-Class invoctor tuno aurranav

-investor type
+Class investor type currency

 IA0 Institutional Accumulating SEK

 ID0 Institutional Distributing SEK

 IA1 Institutional Accumulating SEK

 ID1 Institutional Distributing SEK

 IA2 Institutional Accumulating SEK

 ID2 Institutional Distributing SEK

 IA3 Institutional Accumulating SEK

 ID3 Institutional Distributing SEK

 IA4 Institutional Accumulating SEK

 ID4 Institutional Distributing SEK

 IA5 Institutional Accumulating SEK

 ID5 Institutional Distributing SEK

 RA1 Retail Accumulating SEK

 RA2 Retail Accumulating SEK

 RA3 Retail Accumulating SEK

 RA4 Retail Accumulating SEK

 RA5 Retail Accumulating SEK

-C C

 Valuation Date Each bar nking day in L uxembourg

-Cut-off time for Roforo 2 nhoura timo on t bo applicable Valuation

-subscriptions/redemptions/ Before 3.00 p.m.
+Cut-off time for subscriptions/redemptions/conversions Before 3.00 p.m.
 Luxembourg time on the applicable Valuation Date

-conversions Dato

-Launch Date 31 March 2020 or any other date determined by the Board of
+Launch Date 31 March n 2020 or any other date deter mined by the Board of Directors

-Directors